With proper care and maintenance, the natural teeth that you have in your mouth will last a lifetime.

 The reasons why can differ.

-In this article we will explain the main reasons behind tooth extraction.
+In this article, I will explain the main reasons for tooth extraction.

-We shall explain the process of tooth pulling and what you can expect, both before and after the process of tooth removal, as well as other useful associated information.
+I shall explain the process of tooth removal and what you can expect, both before and after the process of tooth removal, as well as other useful associated information.

 For those scared by the thought of having to have teeth removed, don’t be.

-It certainly seems scary, but it is relatively painless and the recovery time is quick, providing you follow the tips.
+Although it may seem scary, tooth extraction is relatively painless and the recovery time is quick, providing you follow the advice given by your dentist.

 Few people go to the dentist wishing for their teeth to be removed.